 Different lenses, same goal

 HR and Finance both want the same thing: to grow a sustainable, high-performing business.
+Every major business decision sits at the intersection of people and money.

 So why do they clash so much?